 Skunks are well-known for their foul, pungent smell.
-Citizens from North America, South America, Indonesia, and other regions of the world where skunks are found know to steer clear of the animals or risk the wrath of their specialized defense mechanism.
+People from North America, South America, Indonesia, and other regions of the world where skunks are found know to steer clear of the animals or risk the wrath of their specialized defense mechanism.
 Two of the most prominent North American species are the spotted and the striped skunk, while others, like the hog-nosed skunk, are less common.

 If you have a skunk problem on your property, let the experts at Critter Control of Dayton take care of it for you.
-Call today!

 Landowners risk the possibility of being sprayed when they approach skunks.
 Mishandling can also lead to bites, which require immediate professional medical attention.
 So, instead of attempting removal, property owners should call Critter Control to assist with skunk problems.
 We employ only expert-level pest professionals to ensure jobs are done right and in the safest way possible.